Skip to Content

 Known best as a mosquito repellent, the lemony citronella plant will help with other sorts of flies too.
 It’s not that common as a houseplant though so you might have difficulty finding one.

-Once you have an actual citronella, you have to have a very sunny place for it and constant warm temperatures.
-Once winter hits, add a grow light to keep it happy until the longer days are back.
+When winter hits, add a grow light to keep the plant happy until the longer days are back.

 9 – Venus Flytrap